SFP+: Cables matter

 The symptoms I was experiencing involved terrible file transfer speeds and very slow responses from the VM’s running on the cluster along with vMotion events taking a long time.
 I spent a few weeks troubleshooting the vSAN and ESXi configuration side of this thinking the speeds were likely due to the hard drives or some misconfiguration on my part.
 When I exhausted that route of troubleshooting I started thinking about hardware differences, the network cable being the only difference.
 I started simple and ran the included vSAN Host Network Performance Test.
 It’s the last column in the screenshot that had me concerned:

 I broke out iPerf and began running a number of other tests and kept coming up with the same problem: something wrong with the connection from AS2, the single device running the Number 4 network configuration.
 So I broke out the wallet a purchased another set of Number 5, waited a week for the parts to arrive and swapped out the cable.
 I re-ran the test and my jaw dropped:

 I re-ran the iPerf tests and was pleased to see all 3 nodes in the vSAN cluster now exhibit the near 10GB speeds I paid for in the first place.

-At this point I’ve eliminated all but Number 2 and 5 from the switch and the network has never run faster.
+Over the next few weeks, mostly due to Covid related shipping delays, I removed all but Number 2 and Number 5 from the network and the network has never run faster.

 P.S.
 When replacing the cables, I kept receiving RX errors in the Unifi Network Controller.
 It turns out I had the fiber cables plugged in the wrong direction.
-Make sure you have your ends properly matched.
+Make sure you have your ends properly matched to avoid this.